KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 * Arrange Dock Areas in Rows - Widgets can be put next to each other and scaling them horizontally does not affect the widgets in the row above them.

+.. _view-audio_mixer:

 Audio Mixer
 -----------

-Switches the Audio Mixer widget on or off.
+Switches the Audio Mixer :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_audio_mixer.webp
    :align: left